 In so many cases, IT leaders have done a phenomenal job, leading their organizations through a storm by provisioning tech and services to maintain essential business services.

-Perhaps you've had to re-shape the way your company works to incorporate on-premise and remote operations — and it's saved the day in many ways?
-Maybe this has underlined the importance of a flexible IT strategy and the need for innovation?
+Perhaps you've had to reshape the way your company works to incorporate on-premise and remote operations - and it's saved the day in many ways.
+Maybe this has underlined the importance of a flexible IT strategy and the need for innovation.

-If so, then an obvious move for organizations to consider is the de-scoping of their contact centers (and remote workers) from PCI DSS by teaming with a third-party partner for payments processing.
+If so, then an obvious move for organizations to consider is the de-scoping of their contact centers (and remote workers) from PCI DSS by teaming with a third-party partner for payment processing.
 This can significantly reduce the compliance challenges from everyday security threats and major challenges that arise unexpectedly.

 The security rationale and business case for keeping sensitive information out of your entire (office and remote) environment through de-scoping has never been stronger.